jay8511/Customer-Shopping-Behavior-Analysis/README.md

-# Customer Shopping Behavior Analysis

-## 📌 Project Overview
-This project analyzes customer purchasing behavior to identify buying patterns, popular products, and customer segmentation insights.

-## 🛠 Tools Used
-- SQL
+This project analyzes customer shopping behavior using MySQL as the data source and Power BI for data modeling and visualization.
+The focus is on understanding customer purchase patterns, category-wise sales performance, and overall business KPIs through an interactive dashboard.

+Tools & Technologies:

+MySQL (data source)

-- Power BI
+Power BI (data modeling, DAX measures, dashboard creation)
-- Excel

-## 📊 Key Insights
+Key Insights:

-- Total customers and purchase frequency
+Total customers, total sales, and average order value

-- Category-wise sales analysis
+Category and product-level sales analysis

-- Customer segmentation based on spending
+Customer segmentation based on spending behavior

-- Monthly and yearly sales trends
+Time-based sales trends

-## 📈 Dashboard Highlights
-- KPIs: Total Sales, Total Customers, Avg Order Value
-- Category and product performance
-- Customer segmentation visuals

-## ✅ Outcome
-Improved my skills in customer analytics, dashboard design, and business-focused insights.
+Outcome:
+Developed hands-on experience in connecting databases to Power BI, creating DAX measures, and designing business-focused dashboards for decision-making.